 - CSC 316 Data Structures for Computer Scientists (3 cr)

 Admissions and Certification of Minor

 Admission to the Minor Undergraduates will be admitted to the Minor in Computer Programming only after they have completed CSC 116 and CSC 216 with a C or higher, and have an overall GPA of at least 2.25.
-Students should submit the application for the Minor in Computer Programming to the CSC Coordinator for Academic Minor, as listed below, who will be the minor adviser.
+Students should submit the application for the Minor in Computer Programming to the Director of Advising, as listed below, and the CSC Advising Office, who will be the minor advisor.

-The contact person listed below will certify the minor prior to graduation.
+The CSC Advising Office will certify the minor prior to graduation.
 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.
 Paperwork for certification should be completed no later than during the registration period for the student's final semester at NC State.

 Dr. Barbara Jasmine Adams

 NC State University